gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******

+# 5-21-25 Fraser with Amber
+Clouds on-again/off-again in the forecast.
+Ended up saying clear...but we were dodging clouds all night.

+Started with Celestron.
+Set zero-point to get stars in focus...took a bit to find the right spot.
+Had to go all the way in, then rack it out.
+Then align on vega (visual again) with the diagonal and 20mm eyepiece.
+Then switch to ZWO.
+Then we went to M104.
+Tried ASTAP...it had trouble plate solving.
+Put it into Nova...got it.
+Had to futz with FOV (.33 degree), and it still didn't annotate stars well.
+Did the hop with Nova...we were close.

+Image isn't as crisp with the celestron.
+Took 30 frames; clouds hit a bunch, tracking hit a bunch.
+Got clouded out, so we went in to stack.
+DSS didn't find any stars (just like when I did whirlpool).
+Instead of stacking by hand, we tried ASTAP's stacker.
+Didn't do as well with the hot pixels, but got a decent image.

+Clouds started to thin, so we transistioned to the TV-85.
+Re-align (including re-centering the finder) and refocus.
+ASTAP plate solving worked MUCH better here...we were able to use the RA & DEC deltas to get us on object pretty quickly...without having to annotate stars!
+Took two batches of whirlpool.

+Then did M5...did a set of 30 ten-second exposures, then a set of 10 thirty-second exposures for comparison.
+Stay tuned for how those two stacked...

 # 5-16-25 daytime focal reducer & barlow on TV-85

 Okay, did the 2" reducer.
 It's M48 threads, so you have to do the narrow M42-to-M48 adapter first, then thread it in.
 Filter wheel first, then camera with reducer all the way in.
 Focus is racked almost all the way in as well.